Pomax/BezierInfo-2/components/sections/bsplines/content.en-GB.md

 ## How to compute a B-Spline curve: some maths

-Given a B-Spline of degree `d` and thus order `k=d+1` (so a quadratic B-Spline is degree 2 and order 3, a cubic B-Spline is degree 3 and order 4, etc) and `n` control points `P<sub>0</sub>` through `P<sub>n-1</sub>`, we can compute a point on the curve for some value `t` in the interval [0,1] (where 0 is the start of the curve, and 1 the end, just like for Bézier curves), by evaluting the following function:
+Given a B-Spline of degree `d` and thus order `k=d+1` (so a quadratic B-Spline is degree 2 and order 3, a cubic B-Spline is degree 3 and order 4, etc) and `n` control points `P<sub>0</sub>` through `P<sub>n-1</sub>`, we can compute a point on the curve for some value `t` in the interval [0,1] (where 0 is the start of the curve, and 1 the end, just like for Bézier curves), by evaluating the following function:

 \[
   Point(t) = \sum^n_{i=0} P_i \cdot N_{i,k}(t)
 \]

 Which, honestly, doesn't tell us all that much.
-All we can see is that a point on a B-Spline curve is defined as "a mix of all the control points, weighted somehow", where the weighting is achieved through the *N(...)* function, subscipted with an obvious parameter `i`, which comes from our summation, and some magical parameter `k`.
+All we can see is that a point on a B-Spline curve is defined as "a mix of all the control points, weighted somehow", where the weighting is achieved through the *N(...)* function, subscripted with an obvious parameter `i`, which comes from our summation, and some magical parameter `k`.
 So we need to know two things: 1. what does N(t) do, and 2. what is that `k`?
 Let's cover both, in reverse order.

 The parameter `k` represents the "knot interval" over which a section of curve is defined.
 As we learned earlier, a B-Spline curve is itself an interpoliation of curves, and we can treat each transition where a control point starts or tops influencing the total curvature as a "knot on the curve".
 Doing so for a degree `d` B-Spline with `n` control point gives us `d + n + 1` knots, defining `d + n` intervals along the curve, and it is these intervals that the above `k` subscript to the N() function applies to.